 That’s pretty much what has happened in educational research.
 There are thousands of different research papers, each a small piece of the puzzle.
 These small pieces have been put together by some of the major meta-studies we present in this section.
 Clear patterns have emerged from these reviews of the evidence, so that we can see the big picture.

 We can start off with a basic structure for our classroom teaching: Present, Apply, Review.
 But the problem with this is that it doesn’t include some of the findings from the research – we also need to make sure we have the right conditions and context, that we activate prior knowledge before teaching anything, and that we get our students to repeat what they have learned to help them get the new knowledge into their long term memory.

 If we use this model, we incorporate what we know from neuroscience about the learning process with all the research findings we have looked at from classroom evidence and cognitive science.
 This model also looks spookily similar to the simplified model of the learning process (adapted from Geoff Petty) that’s shown on the right.
 Pretty cool huh?
 Keep reading onto the next page to find out all about our Six Steps to Outstanding Learning, which is based on this structure.

-We’ve put together a table with our six steps to outstanding learning and put a tick by each technique that is highlighted in our five sources of evidence.
-As you can see, there’s a lot of overlap, which is reassuring!
+We’ve put together a table with our Six Steps to Outstanding Learning and put a tick by each technique that is highlighted in our five sources of evidence.
+There’s a lot of overlap, which is reassuring!